How we built it ………

 I have some war stories on some enterprise software solutions my team and I have built over the years in multiple countries.
 It follows similar trajectories of getting an opportunity to build in a particular big company.
 I will also share lessons learned and why we did not scale those software solutions to the levels it could have reached today.
 From the lessons, I also will take actions to correct some of the mistakes of the past.
 This will be my own form of – “How we built it”.
 I believe you’d be inspired and decide to do it even better and scale bigger.
 Stay tuned.

-1 thoughts on “How we built it ………”
+One thought on “How we built it ………”

 Leave a Reply